Far (band): Break-up and post-Far activities (1999–2007)

-Since their 1999 split, the former members of Far have been involved in a number of projects, often quite experimental in nature.
+Since their 1999 split, the former members of Far have been involved in a number of projects, which were often experimental in nature.
 Frontman Jonah Matranga continued with his solo project Onelinedrawing and formed the now defunct band New End Original (an anagram of Onelinedrawing).
 Matranga "broke up" Onelinedrawing in August 2004.
 In 2005 the singer's new band Gratitude released their debut self-titled record on Atlantic Records.
-Gratitude, however, called it a day towards the end of 2005, playing their last US tour before splitting in December 2005.
+Gratitude, however, broke up near the end of 2005, playing their last US tour before splitting in December.
 He now plays music under his own name, with new work as well as music from his previous outings.

 Guitarist and founder Shaun Lopez went on to form The Revolution Smile.
 The band has released two records and toured around the US and Europe.
-He also has his own studio where he has produced such bands as Trigger Point, Giant Drag, The X-Ecutioners, the Deftones fifth record (Saturday Night Wrist) released by Maverick Records and most recently Will Haven´s fourth record The Hierophant.
+He also has his own studio where he has produced such bands as Trigger Point, Giant Drag, The X-Ecutioners, Deftones' fifth record Saturday Night Wrist, and Will Haven´s fourth record The Hierophant.

-Bassist John Gutenberger is currently playing in a band with his wife, Caitlin called Two Sheds.
+Bassist John Gutenberger is currently playing in a band with his wife, Caitlin, called Two Sheds.

 Drummer Chris Robyn has since played several shows with Will Haven in 2000 when their drummer Wayne Morse left.
 He currently plays in the post-hardcore supergroup Black Map.

-Reformation (2009–present)
+Reformation and second break-up (2008–2010)

-In 2008, the band confirmed they will be reforming for a handful of US dates, and also a small UK tour.
-Along with the confirmed UK tour, a cover of the track "Pony" by Ginuwine has been posted on the Hot Little Pony myspace.
+In 2008, the band confirmed they will be reforming for a handful of US dates and a small UK tour.
+In 2010, Far's fifth and final studio album At Night We Live was released on May 25, 2010, through Vagrant Records.